 OpenSpace: The Safest Way to Track Jobsite Progress Remotely

 Amid concerns about COVID-19 and social distancing, many construction projects have been deemed “essential” business by various governments.
 On our side, we’ve seen customers use OpenSpace with greater frequency—and with a greater variety of stakeholders—over the past few weeks.
-We spoke with one such customer, Adam Settino of Lee Kennedy, to learn how OpenSpace is helping his company document jobsite progress remotely with fewer site visits, keeping projects on track.
+We spoke with one such customer, Adam Settino of Lee Kennedy, to learn how OpenSpace is helping his company document job site progress remotely with fewer site visits, keeping projects on track.
 Below are edited excerpts from our conversation.

 OpenSpace: So how’s it going?
 Where are you speaking to me from?

-Adam Settino, Director of Virtual Design & Construction, Lee Kennedy: I’m talking to you from home trying to hide from a three-year-old and an eleven-month-old.
+Adam Settino, Director of Virtual Design & Construction, Lee Kennedy: I’m talking to you from home, trying to hide from a three-year-old and an eleven-month-old.
 I love the extra time with the kids, but it’s certainly a challenge.
 We have the tools and resources to make it work, though.

-Many of our jobs have been mandated to shut down by their respective municipalities, but projects that are able to continue working are rolling out new safety regulations to insure employee safety during the crisis.
+Many of our jobs have been mandated to shut down by their respective municipalities, but projects that are able to continue working are rolling out new safety regulations to ensure employee safety during the crisis.
 In fact, Lee Kennedy Company is part of an AGC group that is helping inform new safety procedures and guidelines for the state.

 OpenSpace is one of the tools we’re using to help us work remotely.
 Job site documentation using OpenSpace is a safe, social distancing activity that is proving to be a great way to limit site visits from people who don’t necessarily have to be there.
 Much of our staff is working from home now, but work is still happening on our sites.
-Using OpenSpace allows staff working remotely to stay up to date on progress without being on site.
+Using OpenSpace allows staff working remotely to stay up to date on progress without being on-site.